Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 An MPD SHALL define an ordered list of one or more <dfn title="period">periods</dfn>.
 A period is both a time span on the [=MPD timeline=] and a definition of the data to be presented during the period.
 Period timing is relative to the zero point of the [=MPD timeline=].

+Common reasons for defining multiple periods are:

+* Assembling a presentation from multiple self-contained pieces of content.
+* Inserting ads in the middle of existing content and/or replacing spans of existing content with ads.
+* Adding/removing certain representations as the nature of the content changes (e.g. a new title starts with a different set of offered languages).
+* Updating period-scoped metadata (e.g. codec configuration or DRM signaling).

 All periods SHALL be consecutive and non-overlapping.

 <div class="example">